cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.6.7 (2019-10-15) =
+* In preparation of the conversion feature now outputting conversion data in logs
+* Category mappings for WooCommerce categories that had a & in it where not showing the Google category taxonomy ID (only visual issue).
+They have been added.

+= 6.6.6 (2019-10-15) =
+* Fixed a bug where when users enabled the extra fields feature but did not enable any of the extra field a PHP warning was showing.

+= 6.6.5 (2019-10-14) =
+* The WooCommerce function get_variation_attributes started returning sanitized values.
+This caused product title's for variants to contain encoded attribute values.
+Issue has been solved.
+* Removed the attribute publication date, it was causing issues in rules and filters.

+= 6.6.4 (2019-10-11) =
+* Added shipping region support for Google Shopping feeds for Japan, Australia and the United States.
+Google does not allow region additions to the shipping details for other countries.

+= 6.6.3 (2019-10-11) =
+* Added templates for all European Compare sites
+* Fixed a bug that was introduced in the previous release with regards to category mapping

+= 6.6.2 (2019-10-10) =
+* Category mapping wasn't working for categories that had a quotation mark in the category name.
+This has been fixed now.

+= 6.6.1 (2019-10-10) =
+* Fixed a bug in the include only filters.
+Categories that contained a ' were ignored in filters.
+This has been fixed now.

+= 6.6.0 (2019-10-09) =
+* Fixed a multi-currency bug for WPML where only the first product of a product feed was not converted to the correct currency.

+= 6.5.9 (2019-10-09) =
+* Include only filters on categories for products that sit in multipe categories now also works for variants products and not just simple products

+= 6.5.8 (2019-10-08) =
+* Removed php warning on product edit page.
+This was caused when the extra fields feature was enabled but no extra fields were enabled.

 = 6.5.7 (2019-10-04) =
 * Added custom meta field and dynamic attribute support for external product types